meszaros-lajos-gyorgy/php-a-s-o/README.md

   S::isNotEmpty('caterpillar'); // true
   ```

-- **toLower** - converts every character in a string to lowercase
+- **S::toLower** - converts every character in a string to lowercase

   ```php
   S::toLower('AsDf JkLÉ'); // "asdf jklé"
   ```

-- **toUpper** - converts every character in a string to uppercase
+- **S::toUpper** - converts every character in a string to uppercase

   ```php
   S::toUpper('AsDf JkLÉ'); // "ASDF JKLÉ"
   ```

-- **includes** - checks, if the string given as the 1st parameter is a substring of the 2nd parameter string
+- **S::includes** - checks, if the string given as the 1st parameter is a substring of the 2nd parameter string

   ```php
   S::includes('erf', 'butterfly'); // true